Find Trade Colleges

 $4,891 Average Tuition & Fees

-Centralia College landed the #22 spot in the 2023 rankings for the most popular bachelor’s degree trade school programs.
-Centralia College is a small public school situated in Centralia, Washington.
-It awarded 64 bachelor’s degrees in 2021-2022.
+Centralia College did quite well in this year’s ranking of the most popular places for trade school students to get a bachelor’s degree.
+It came in at #22 on the list.
+Centralia College is a small public school located in Centralia, Washington that handed out 64 bachelor’s degrees in 2021-2022.

 #23